ashishps1/awesome-low-level-design/solutions/java/src/pubsubsystem/README.md

 - **Add new subscriber types:** Implement the `Subscriber` interface for custom processing.
 - **Add new message types:** Extend the `Message` class for richer payloads.
-- **Add filtering or transformation:** Enhance the broker or topic to support message filtering or transformation.
+- **Add filtering or transformation:** Enhance the pubSubService or topic to support message filtering or transformation.

 ---